pangyyen/tp/docs/UserGuide.md

 * Medical History
 * Appointments

-Users can switch between the tabs by clicking on the respective tabs, using the switch command (see here) or using Ctrl+T.
+Users can switch between the tabs by clicking on the respective tabs, using the switch command (see here) or using `CTRL + T`.

 ## 3.3 Panel 📋
 There are 3 panels in the main screen: